Wacom-Developer/signature-sdk-js/README.md

 ### Documentation

-This folder contains some documentation.

 - README.md – This file, containing general background and platform information.
 - SIGNATURE-COMPONENTS-API.md – The description of the API
 - GETTING-STARTED.md – The description of how to use the Windows sample.
+- THIRDPARTY.md - List of third-party licenses

-### Demos
+### Signature-SDK-Download

 This folder contains some demonstration code.

-- common – this folder holds code common across all the examples
+- common – This folder holds code common across all the examples.
-- simple – this folder contains a simple example that shows how to load and capture signatures, using either an STU Device or Pen in an HTML5 canvas.
+- simple – This folder contains a simple example that shows how to load and capture signatures, using either an STU Device or Pen in an HTML5 canvas.